openturns/openturns/python/doc/theory/data_analysis/empirical_cdf.rst

 representation of the probability distribution of a random vector without implying any prior assumption concerning the form of this distribution.
-It concerns a non-parametric approach which enables the description of complex behaviour not necessarily detected with parametric approaches.
+It concerns a non-parametric approach which enables the description of complex behavior not necessarily detected with parametric approaches.

 Therefore, using general notation, this means that we are looking for an